Dh3va/viexec/README.md

 ./viexec docker-run
 ```

-Running the docker-run script, a vCenter will be automatically deployed with 3 clusters, 6 hosts, 10 Datastores and 35 VMs, you can adjust those values under the docker-up script:
+Running the docker-run script, a vCenter will be automatically deployed with 3 clusters, 6 hosts, 10 Datastores and 35 VMs:

 ```bash
 $dockeruid = & "docker" "run" "--detach" "--publish" "443:443" "nimmis/vcsim" "-c" "3" "--data-stores" "10" "--hosts" "6" "--virtual-machines" "35"